SabeehKhan18/Beaglebone-CAN-Cape/README.md

 https://www.sparkfun.com/tutorials/115

 A list of components can be found in PartsList.ods.

-* If there is extra hardware needed, include links to where it can be obtained.
+Feel free to modify the hardware design to accomodate any components you would like to use.